 Many processes in software are dependent on other processes and events.

 Using APIs to listen to events and accomplish an action is costly and consumes significant computing resources.
-Webhooks are lightweight solutions for performing event-driven tasks.
+A webhook is a lightweight solution for performing event-driven tasks.